KernFerm/BubsGameHub/README.md

 The following games are available:

-- Ping Pong
+- Repo Ping Pong
-- Snake
+- Repo Snake
-- Tetris
+- Repo Tetris
+- Tetris.exe

 ## How to Use